 Grand Station (Woodward and W. Grand Blvd.)
 This area is referred to as New Center.
-It is the origin of the M-1.
-To the west along Grand Blvd is the New Center Eatery, Hotel St. Regis, Regis Houze, Fisher Theater, Albert Kahn and Associates, New Center Park, Rice Bowl, City Bakery, Avalon Cafe and Biscuit Bar, Cuisine, Stella Good Coffee, McDonald’s, City Wings, Pure Detroit, The Peacock Room, The Boulevard and Henry Ford Hospital.
+It is the "end of the line relative to our hotel.
+From this stop, the stunning Fisher Building is walkable.
+From the Fisher Building, Motown Museum is just over .5 mile.
+To the west along Grand Blvd is the New Center Eatery, Hotel St. Regis, Regis Houze, Fisher Theater, Albert Kahn and Associates, New Center Park, Rice Bowl, City Bakery, Avalon Cafe and Biscuit Bar, Cuisine, Stella Good Coffee, McDonald’s, City Wings, Pure Detroit, The Peacock Room (fun shopping!), The Boulevard and Henry Ford Hospital.
 To the north is New China One and Happy’s Pizza.
 Along Woodward you’ll find Urbanum, North End Collective and Motown Coney Island.
 There are big plans for the business district between W. Grand Blvd and Baltimore.
-This location is easily reached from M-10 or I-75.
-Park your car in one of the many nearby parking garages and head downtown!

-Amtrak Station (Woodward and Baltimore) This stop is self explanatory.
-The Amtrak Wolverine train runs north to Pontiac and west to Chicago from here three times daily.
-Check out Northern Lights Lounge, Shinola, CCS Alfred Taubman Center to the west and White Castle, Atomic Chicken, Baltimore Station and the burgeoning Milwaukee Junction district full of potential living, industrial, dining and creative spaces to the east like Tangent Gallery, Woodward Cocktail Bar, Firewater and Kiesling to the east.
+Amtrak Station (Woodward and Baltimore) The Amtrak Wolverine train runs north to Pontiac and west to Chicago from here three times daily.
+Northern Lights Lounge, Shinola, CCS Alfred Taubman Center are to the west.
+To the east are White Castle, Atomic Chicken, Baltimore Station and the burgeoning Milwaukee Junction district full of potential living, industrial, dining and creative spaces like Tangent Gallery, Woodward Cocktail Bar, Firewater and Kiesling.

 Amsterdam Station (Woodward and Amsterdam) From this stop you can shop for a Chevy, grab a bite at Z’s Villa or Bucharest Grill on Piquette.
 Two more blocks east is the volunteer run 1904 Ford Piquette Plant museum where the Model T was born.
 To the west you’ll find the newly constructed Bio Building of Wayne State, Tech Town and the future Detroit Pistons practice facility.